 How to Make Garlic Knots

-- Place all the dry ingredients in a mixer and mix with the dough hook attachment.
+- Combine: Place all dry ingredients in a stand mixer with the dough hook and mix until combined.

-- With the mixer still running, slowly add the warm water and mix until the dough pulls away from the bowl.
+- Add: Mix in the soy lecithin, then slowly pour in the warm water with the mixer running and mix until the dough is smooth and pulls away from the bowl.

 How to Tie Knots in Dough

 Once you have the strips of dough ready, hold one strip so you have an end in each hand.
 Cross the ends to form an X. Bring the end that is underneath up and tuck it into the hole.
-You can leave the ends out or tuck them under (as pictured in the photos).
+You can leave the ends out or tuck them under.

 What to Eat with Garlic Knots?